Do I Have Imposter Syndrome Or Am I Just A Working Class Woman?

 "You just have to endure awkward conversations where colleagues assume you have these rich experiences like travelling or going to red brick universities," she continues.

-Samantha, 29, feels similarly after recently moving from Liverpool to London to work on communications for a charity.
+Samantha, 29, feels similarly after recently starting work on communications for a charity.
 "Yesterday I fully broke down crying because I feel so out of place and don’t know how to make friends with my colleagues," she says.
 "I feel like I have never had worse imposter syndrome."

 Samantha tells me that she’s felt pressure to completely conceal her class background.
 "It's really odd working in a space where everyone's lived experience is so vastly different from your own," she explains.
 "It makes me aware of what I say or do, like I'm going to slip up and reveal that I’m secretly ‘rough’ or something."